jasonzissman/TimeMe.js/README.md

 is open but the user isn't actually interacting with it (such as when they temporarily leave the computer).

 Furthermore - TimeMe supports tracking time for specific elements within a page.
 This means you can track and compare usage of different parts of the same web page.
+Multiple concurrent timers are supported.

 These components put together create a much more accurate representation of how long users are actually using a web page.